reflectivity/reflectivity.github.io/info/interact_with_orso.md

 permalink: /info/interact_with_orso/
 author: "Wojciech Potrzebowski"
 ---
-If you are interested in joining ORSO you may consider watching following videos:
+If you are interested in joining ORSO you may consider watching videos below.
+You can also learn more about Github in general [here](https://lab.github.com/)

 *   Interacting with ORSO

     [![IMAGE ALT TEXT](http://img.youtube.com/vi/a6CsZHRRptg/0.jpg)](http://www.youtube.com/watch?v=a6CsZHRRptg "Interacting with ORSO")